spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 <br />

 <InfoBox>
 For self hosted version, a system gateway is provided out of the box and typically installing a Private Cloud Gateway is not required.
-However, additional gateways can be created as required to support provisioning into remote data center that do not have direct incoming connection from the management console.
+However, additional gateways can be created as required to support provisioning into remote Datacenter that do not have direct incoming connection from the management console.
 </InfoBox>

 <br />